Spiritual Care Services & Information

 If you need spiritual care services for UCLA Santa Monica Medical Center, please call 424-259-8170.
 After hours ask your nurse to page the On-Call Chaplain at pager # 90275 or contact the Page Operator at 310-319-4000.

-An interfaith Meditation Room/Chapel (Room 1109) is available for private prayer and meditation 24 hours a day.
-It is located on the first floor of the hospital just inside the front entrance.
+An interfaith Meditation Room/Chapel is available for private prayer and meditation 24 hours a day at both locations.
+It is located in Room 1109 (on the first floor of the hospital just inside the front entrance) at RR-UCLA and in G 300A (on the Ground level of the Central Tower) at UCLA-SM Medical Center.

 A Chaplain is available for your Spiritual Care needs